kathryn-avanade/Project/README.md

 <span id="Testing"></span>
 **TESTING**
 ---------------

+The test requirements for the project require a high level of **test coverage** which I aim to acheive 65% coverage by testing my controllers in my MVC app.

 My front end website has been created using Asp.net using MVCs.
 On my github you can see that I have used the feature branch model **TO DO**.
 I have deployed my app using an azure web app resource, the link for which is here **TODO ADD LINK**